-Feelings are rampant in early recovery.
-Fear is a big and powerful part of emotional imbalance.
-So are sorrow, anger, remorse, guilt, and general feelings of free-floating anxiety about what will come, what has gone happened during active addiction, and what is going to happen as a result of these situations.
+Feelings are rampant in early recovery, and fear is a big part of that emotional imbalance.
+So are sorrow, anger, remorse, guilt, and general free-floating anxiety about what will come, what has happened during active addiction, and what is going to happen as a result of these situations.

-It may seem that all of your emotions are present at once, making their presence known in different ways.
+It may seem that all of your emotions are present at once, making themselves known in different ways.
 It is possible that sleeplessness and tension will manifest because the calming influence of medication is eliminated in recovery.
-It feels like it will never end, but it usually does and it usually will.
-How does one get through the initial discomfort of emotional disregulation that is part and parcel of early recovery?
+It feels like it will never end, but it usually does.
+So how does one get through the emotional roller coaster that is part and parcel of early recovery?

-Sayings in recovery settings, such as "Feelings are not facts” indicate the need for allowing feelings to come up and through our experience.
-They don't need to dictate how we behave or respond, certainly reaction is not a necessary way to deal with emotions.
+Common sayings in recovery settings, such as "Feelings are not facts," indicate the need for allowing feelings to come up and through our experience.
+But they don't need to dictate how we behave or respond.
 They come and they go, if we allow them to.
 When we ignore or deny them, they have a tendency to build up inside until we are forced to acknowledge that we are feeling something.
-Rather than allow emotions to drive our lives to the brink of exploding or imploding back into old behaviors of active addiction, it is simpler and less dangerous to feel, identify, express and release emotions.
-This sounds daunting to those who have spent vast amounts of time and money keeping them at bay.
+Rather than allow emotions to drive our lives back into old behaviors of active addiction, it is simpler to feel, identify, express and release those emotions.
+This sounds daunting to those who have spent vast amounts of time and money keeping their emotions at bay.
 With practice and patience, however, it becomes more comfortable and easier to do.

 Begin with the most prevalent of your feelings.
 Identify one or two, such as anger and fear.
 You could say to yourself, "I am feeling anger right now.
 I am not sure what to do about it, but I am going to allow it to be my feeling right now.
-I am also feeling afraid or fear.
-I am going to talk to someone about this feeling, because I do not know what else to do about my fear and my anger.
-Perhaps they can help me get through those feelings.”
+I am also feeling afraid.
+I am going to talk to someone about this feeling.
+Perhaps they can help me get through them."